 The battle between video and text advertising has been going on forever.
-It probably started when the brothers Lumière had their first public screening of their cinématographe Lumière and it has not been a battle to calm down over the years.
+It probably started when the Lumière brothers had their first public screening of their short films and it’s been an ongoing war ever since.
 The world developed and so did film.
-It moved from VHS to DVD and nowadays we watch videos and films without any need for special devices.
-It is therefore not surprising that, following the likes of letters, floppy disks and flip-phones, text advertising has suffered from the emergence of a younger and more dynamic substitute.
-While text still forms a vital part of modern day advertising, studies show that the persuasiveness of information decreases with textual forms because the media becomes “less rich” and transmits less information.
+Amongst the better known formats, we’ve moved from VHS to DVD and nowadays we can watch videos and films without any special devices.
+It is therefore not surprising that text advertising has suffered from the emergence of a younger and more dynamic player: videos.
+While text still forms a vital part of modern day advertising, studies show its persuasiveness is impacted because less information is transmitted.

-Social Media is where the youth meets their friends, over are the days of meeting on the street to play – Online chat rooms are the new playgrounds.
-And with the Millenials, the first generation of this phenomenon now rapidly approaching their mid thirties, this online-focused lifestyle also reaches the business circles.
-“Mouth to mouth” was once, today it is more “tag to tag” or “follow to follow”.
-Companies these days must uphold their online presence in an impressive way and nowadays it is not enough to merely have created a website on WordPress.
-Businesses got to go with the time and at this time in history that means video advertising.
+Social media is where the youth meet their friends, gone are the days of meeting on the street to play – online chat rooms are the new playgrounds.
+And with millenials, the first generation exposed to this phenomenon and now rapidly approaching their mid thirties, this online-focused lifestyle has reached the business circles.
+“Mouth to mouth” was how most information was passed.
+Today, you either tag friends in posts, or are tagged, or you follow accounts to stay updated, or you yourself are followed. .
+Companies these days must uphold their online presence in an impressive way and it is not enough to have merely created a website on WordPress.
+Businesses have got to get with the times and now that means video advertising.

 Media Marketing use rises rapidly

 The statistics speak for themselves.
-It is estimated that in the next two years online videos will even further rise and by 2022 make up 82% of all consumer internet traffic.
-Even now in 2020, there are close to one million(!) minutes of video crossing the internet in merely a second.
-Also, not only 72% of consumers would rather learn about services or interesting products via watching a video – It is also proven that they retain almost ten times as much of the message of a video than of a text.
-It is therefore not surprising at all that today a whole 60% of both B2B and B2C marketers use video.
+It is estimated that in the next two years online videos will gain even more popularity and by 2022 make up 82% of all consumer internet traffic.
+Even now in 2020, there are close to one million(!) minutes of videos crossing the internet every second.
+Aside from the fact that 72% of consumers would rather learn about services or interesting products through a video – it is also proven that they retain almost ten times as much information from a video than from text.
+It is therefore not surprising that today up to 60% of both B2B and B2C marketing uses video.

 Media Marketing is the way to go

-Text may still seem like the stronger one of the both pairs, it covers the worlds of digital and print media alike – but video will slowly but surely take out the bigger opponent.
-It is going with the time and trends and it is vital for companies to register and acknowledge this trend and step up their advertisement accordingly.
-If this blog post sparked your interest, feel free to contact our team for a quote to keep your company on the winning side.
-If you now would like to hear more about the different types of videos and what we at Propulse Video offer to bring your vision to life, check out our post about it.
+Text may still seem like the stronger one of the both pairs since it covers the worlds of digital and print media alike – but in keeping with the trends, video is definitely the better choice.
+Companies need to recognise this and adjust accordingly.
+If this blog post sparked your interest, feel free to contact our team for a quote to keep your company ahead of the competition.
+If you would like to hear more about different types of videos and what we at Propulse Video offer, check out this post!